Sample plan

 Financial District

 A faster, lighter lunch between the heavy morning and the ferry.
 The pasta counter and the pizza counter are both Roman-style and fast.
-Grab a glass of wine at the bar.
+At the standing bar, an Aperol Spritz ($10) + a prosciutto and gorgonzola plate ($15) — stand for 15 minutes and you're recharged for the ferry.

 14:00